-CPD informational notice of receipt of the 3/29/2021 rezoning application to all affected members of City Council, registered neighborhood organizations, and property owners: Property legally posted for a period of 15 days 5/18/2021 and CPD written notice of the Planning Board public hearing sent to all affected members of City Council, registered neighborhood organizations, and property owners: Planning Board public hearing (Planning Board unanimously recommends approval) 6/2/2021 CPD written notice of the Land Use, Transportation and Infrastructure Committee meeting sent to all affected members of City Council and registered neighborhood organizations, at least ten working days before the meeting: 6/1/2021 Land Use, Transportation and Infrastructure Committee of the City Council (tentative): 6/15/2021 Property legally posted for a period of 21 days and CPD notice of the City Council public hearing sent to all affected members of City Council and registered neighborhood organizations (tentative): 7/19/2021 City Council Public Hearing (tentative): 8/9/2021
+CPD informational notice of receipt of the 3/29/2021 rezoning application to all affected members of City Council, registered neighborhood organizations, and property owners: Property legally posted for a period of 15 days 5/18/2021 and CPD written notice of the Planning Board public hearing sent to all affected members of City Council, registered neighborhood organizations, and property owners: Planning Board public hearing (Planning Board unanimously recommends approval) 6/2/2021 CPD written notice of the Land Use, Transportation and Infrastructure Committee meeting sent to all affected members of City Council and registered neighborhood organizations, at least ten working days before the meeting: 6/1/2021 Land Use, Transportation and Infrastructure Committee of the City Council (Committee unanimously moves application to full City Council) 6/15/2021 Property legally posted for a period of 21 days and CPD notice of the City Council public hearing sent to all affected members of City Council and registered neighborhood organizations (tentative): 7/19/2021 City Council Public Hearing (tentative): 8/9/2021

-- Registered Neighborhood Organizations (RNOs): To date, staff has received no comment letters from Registered Neighborhood Organizations. - Other Public Comment: To date, staff has received four public comment letters of support and one public comment letter of opposition.
+- Registered Neighborhood Organizations (RNOs): To date, staff has received one comment letters from a Registered Neighborhood Organization the Sloan's Lake Citizens' Group (attached). - Other Public Comment: To date, staff has received four public comment letters of support and one public comment letter of opposition (attached).